Lidia Mirchandani

-Lidia Mirchandani (born 26 July 1976) is a Spanish basketball player who last played for Skallagrímur in the Úrvalsdeild kvenna and a former player for the Spain national team.
+Lidia Mirchandani (born 26 July 1976) is a Spanish basketball player and coach.
+On the international level, she represented the Spanish national team.

 Club career

 After four seasons of retirement, Mirchandani returned to the court on 1 November 2017, at the age of 41, with Skallagrímur in the Icelandic Úrvalsdeild kvenna.

 Spain national team

 Mirchandani played 34 games for the Spain national team and helped it win bronze at the 2001 EuroBasket.

 Personal life

 Mirchandani is of Indian descent.
 She is married to Ricardo González Dávila, the former head coach of North Korea's men's and women's national basketball teams and the Chilean women's national basketball team.